shasha9/Algorithms/README.md

 # Algorithms
-codes for algorithms and data structures.
+Codes for algorithms and data structures.